Talent (measurement): Talent in late Hebrew antiquity

-Other talents
+Talent in New Testament

-The talent as a unit of value is mentioned in the New Testament in Jesus' parable of the talents (Matthew 25:14–30).
+The talent as a unit of value is mentioned in the New Testament in Jesus' Parable of the Talents (Matthew 25:14–30).
 The use of the word "talent" to mean "gift or skill" in English and other languages originated from an interpretation of this parable sometime late in the 13th century.
 Luke includes a different parable involving the mina.
 According to Epiphanius, the talent is called mina (maneh) among the Hebrews, and was the equivalent in weight to one-hundred denarii.
 The talent is found in another parable of Jesus where a servant who is forgiven a debt of ten thousand talents refuses to forgive another servant who owes him only one hundred silver denarii.
-The talent is also used elsewhere in the Bible, as when describing the material invested in the Ark of the Covenant.
-Solomon received 666 gold talents a year.

 In Revelation 16:21, the talent is used as a weight for hail being poured forth from heaven and dropping on mankind as punishment in the end times: "And there fell upon men a great hail out of heaven, every stone about the weight of a talent: and men blasphemed God because of the plague of the hail; for the plague thereof was exceeding great."
-(NIV) Various definitions are provided in different translations:
+(KJV) Various definitions are provided in different translations: